 First Checked Bag Free

 Some airline credit cards let you get a certain number of checked bags free when you use them to pay for your booking.
-For example, if you purchase your ticket in full with United MileagePlus® Explorer Card you'll be able to check your first bag for free (for you and one traveling companion in your same reservation), saving you as much as $100 each round trip.

 When you pay for travel bookings using some airline credit cards, you automatically receive travel insurance coverage for your trip.
 The most common types of coverage you receive are travel accident insurance (covers death or severe injury on a common carrier) and a secondary auto rental collision damage waiver which adds coverage above what your auto insurance policy gives you.